Payments - Common Reason Response Codes (RRC)

 | Successful Transactions | 100 | Proceed to settlement |

-| Cybersource Declines | 101, 102, 104 | Correct missing/duplicate fields |
+| Cybersource Declines | 101, 102, 104, 233 | Correct missing or invalid fields |

-| System Errors | 150 | Retry or contact support |
+| System Errors | 150, 151 | Check status, retry carefully |

-| Bank Declines | 200, 201, 202, 203, 230 | Customer/bank follow-up |
+| Bank Declines | 200, 201, 202, 203, 230 | Customer or bank follow-up |

 | Fraud Flags | 400 | Review in AFS before capture |